 The human digestive system is an essential part of our bodies.
 It helps us to assimilate and absorb various nutrients in our bodies.
 The food that we eat needs to be broken down and then assimilated by our bodies.
 The digestive system performs this job perfectly well.
 Therefore it helps us to keep healthy and grow optimally.
 Hence, a healthy digestive system is essential for our gut health and consequently the overall well being of our bodies.
 However, many people suffer from varying digestive disorders that can make normal functioning of the body a difficult task.

 In this article, we will have a brief look at a few digestive disorders and simple ways to prevent them and maintain gut health.
 Refer to the official website of Vedantu or download the app for further details.

 Any disorder which correlates to the digestive system or tract can be termed a digestive disorder.

 Digestive disorders are very common in people.
-Our digestive tract comes in contact with a number of microbes and foreign materials.
+Our digestive tract comes in contact with several microbes and foreign materials.
 The organs of the digestive system are very critically organised to produce enzymes and digest all the complex food that is ingested.
 More or less all people suffer from digestive comfort once in a while.
 Below mentioned are some disorders of the digestive system.

 Following are some of the commonly known diseases of the digestive system:

 The most common effect of GERD is heartburn.
-However prolonged and uncontrolled GERD can cause erosion of the lining of the oesophagal tract.
-It may even lead to bleeding in the oesophagal tract.
+However prolonged and uncontrolled GERD can cause erosion of the lining of the esophageal tract.
+It may even lead to bleeding in the esophageal tract.
 This condition can often cause a great amount of pain in the chest region and is often mistaken for a heart attack.